OlafHaag/VectorFields/README.md

 * To install using regular mode (building the package):
 `pip install https://github.com/OlafHaag/vectorfields/archive/master.zip`

+### Anaconda Warning
+To cite Ralf Gommers:
+> **please never install numpy with pip into a conda/anaconda install!**
+> This will result in all sorts of pain down the line.

+So if you use the Anaconda distribution and you run into the issue `Importing the multiarray numpy extension module failed.`:
+ Use conda to install numpy beforehand or `pip uninstall numpy` and reinstall numpy with `conda install numpy` into your environment.

 ## Usage
 You have to know a bit of python and math.